gis-ops/manylinux/README.rst

 Adaptations:

-- install dependencies for osrm-backend
+- install osrm-backend and dependencies